 - Students must have at least a 90% attendance record.
-If a student is unwell or is absent for any other reason, please contact the school by e-mail (absence@waddesdonschool.com). - We monitor punctuality to school closely and students are required to make up any late time in their breaks or after school. - If we are concerned by a student's attendance or punctuality, we will be in contact with you to put a support plan in place.
+If a student is unwell or is absent for any other reason, please contact the school by e-mail (absence@waddesdonschool.com). - If a student needs to leave school during the day for a medical appointment, please contact us in advance to let us know via the absence e-mail.
+Students sign out in the Study Centre. - We monitor punctuality to school closely and students are required to make up any late time in their breaks or after school.
+If we are concerned by a student's attendance or punctuality, we will be in contact with you to put a support plan in place.